 There are a number of key risk indicators (KRIs) that can help businesses and organizations assess their cybersecurity risks.
 Some of the most important KRIs include the number of malware attacks, the number of phishing attempts, the number of data breaches, and the number of ransomware attacks.

 -The number of successful cyber attacks.
-This is a measure of how often hackers are able to penetrate a company’s defenses and gain access to sensitive data.
+This is a measure of how often hackers can penetrate a company’s defenses and gain access to sensitive data.

 -The sophistication of the attacks.
 This measures how sophisticated and well-planned the attacks are.
 Highly sophisticated attacks are more likely to succeed than amateurish ones.